ofrohn/d3-celestial/readme.md

     quadtree = d3.geom.quadtree().extent([[-1, -1], [m.width + 1, m. height + 1]])([]);
 ```

-After proceding as above - get the projected map position in pixelspace (pt) and draw the snr symbol - we use the quadtree.find() function to find the nearest neighbor relative to this position, and if it is more distant than our limit above, add it to quadtree and draw the label, otherwise don't.
+After proceeding as above - get the projected map position in pixelspace (pt) and draw the snr symbol - we use the quadtree.find() function to find the nearest neighbor relative to this position, and if it is more distant than our limit above, add it to quadtree and draw the label, otherwise don't.

 ```js
 var nearest = quadtree.find(pt);